d48/d48.github.com/_posts/2012-10-17-css-specificity.md

 > style attribute is inline-style on an html element like `<p style="color:
 > red">` or `<styles type="text/css">` block.

-* <u>Alternative way:</u> “Count the number of ID attributes in the selector (= a).
+* Alternative way: “Count the number of ID attributes in the selector (= a).
 Count the number of other attributes and pseudo-classes in the selector (= b).
 Count the number of element names and pseudo-elements in the selector (= c).
 Concatenating the three numbers **a-b-c gives the specificity**.

-More info from here: <http://coding.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know></http:>
+More info from here: <http://coding.smashingmagazine.com/2007/07/27/css-specificity-things-you-should-know>